-- a.
-It will not interfere with the maintenance or repair of any public utility; - b.
-It will not restrict pedestrian or vehicular access; and - c.
+a.
+It will not interfere with the maintenance or repair of any public utility;

+b.
+It will not restrict pedestrian or vehicular access; and

+c.
 It will not constitute a traffic hazard due to reduced visibility.

 Finding: Complies as Proposed.
-The applicant's narrative identified compliance with this standard.
+The applicant's narrative identified that the property owner acknowledges responsibility for the maintenance of all parking areas.